Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/README.md

 |3.1.X        | 2.0, 2.1
 |3.0.X        | 2.0

 > Note: Starting with version `2021-09-30-preview`, a new set of clients were introduced to leverage the newest features of the Form Recognizer service.
-Please see the Migration Guide for detailed instructions on how to update application code from client library version `3.1.X` or lower to the latest version.
+Please see the [Migration Guide][migration_guide] for detailed instructions on how to update application code from client library version `3.1.X` or lower to the latest version.
 Additionally, see the [Changelog][formreco_changelog] for more detailed information.
 The below table describes the relationship of each client and its supported API version(s):

 |API version|Supported clients
 |-|-